tfohlmeister/eink-display-server/README.md

 # eInk Display Server

-A small NodeJS based server to serve local or public images optimized for common eInk Displays (e.g. from Waveshare).
+A small NodeJS based server to serve local or public images optimized for common eInk Displays (e.g. from Waveshare) in combination with a WiFi-enabled microcontroller (e.g. esp32, esp8266).

+**Important:** *This is only the server part.
+You will need to program your microcontroller yourself so it fetches images from this server using TCP/IP.*

 Images are converted to BMP and translated into black and white "grayscale" using [Floyd Steinberg dithering](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).